 - Helps maintain blood pressure levels: nettles contain potassium and anti-inflammatory compounds, than can lower tension in blood vessels and arteries; this helps maintain blood pressure levels and proper circulation, reducing your risk for stroke or heart attack

 - Helps against indigestion: compounds in nettle tea help kill intestinal parasites and worms and antioxidants block factors that contribute to digestive problems like IBS, stomach cramps, diarrhea or constipation

-If you’re not sure where o get nettle leaf tea, here is a great one on Amazon.
+If you’re not sure where to get nettle leaf tea, here is a great one on Amazon:

-Peppermint Tea helps with an upset stomach and any other gastrointestinal problems, as well as nausea, headaches and a number of other issues.
+Peppermint Tea helps with an upset stomach and any other gastrointestinal problems.
+It also relieves nausea, soothes headaches and helps with a number of other issues.
 People who get heartburn or indigestion should avoid drinking peppermint tea, though.

 Here are some of the great benefits of peppermint tea:

 - Soothes digestive problems: it can relieve symptoms like gas, bloating and indigestion and also relieve intestinal cramps